How 'spellbinding' day at the bottom unfolded

 "What is the record for number of goals on a three-game match day?"
 Muhammad from London asked.
 "With Forest and Southampton's defences as sturdy as tissue paper, surely it could be broken whatever it is!"

-G from Scotland then predicted a "0-0 score bore" - but how wrong they were!
+G from Scotland then predicted a "0-0 score bore" - but how wrong they were.

 The challenge was accepted by both clubs at the City Ground.

-Forest scored three by half-time for the first time since 1995, while Southampton got one themselves too.
+Forest scored three by half-time for the first time since 1995, while Southampton got one themselves.

 Three more in the second half took the day's goal tally to 21, smashing the previous Premier League high of 16 from three games, as Forest won 4-3.